 Vitamins and minerals are important to support a healthy immune system and can be found in a well-balanced diet and through supplementation.
 Amino acid supplements specifically can strengthen your immune system.
 The amino acid arginine helps give your immune system a leg-up when it’s being challenged fighting off an infectious disease like lymphangitis.
 Glutamine is the main energy source for the immune system and we need a lot of this when battling an infection or illness.

 Taurine, another type of amino acid, protects cell membranes and is critical for our immune defenses.
 It protects our immune cells from being destroyed as they fight off germs.
 Without enough taurine, these immune cells will not function normally and a weak immune system results.
-You can supplement your diet with an amino acid formula that contains a healthy balance of essential and nonessential amino acids to help strengthen your immune system and enhance healing in times of need.
+You can supplement your diet with an amino acid formula that contains a healthy balance of essential amino acids to help strengthen your immune system and enhance healing in times of need.

 A study found that applying oregano extract ointment to an infected area reduced bacteria and encouraged healing.
 Oregano oil is known in the holistic world for its antibacterial and disinfecting abilities and is often used on skin wounds.
 The oil is also useful in reducing inflammation and irritation.
 You can apply diluted oregano oil to the red area of your skin.
 You can also mix oregano oil into water and drink every day while lymphangitis persists.